PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Method

 This result demonstrates that PCA-QS achieves rapid convergence in KL divergence as the sample size grows.
-Notably, the rate \( O(n^{-1}) \) is faster than the quantile convergence rate of \( O(n^{-1/2}) \), underscoring the strength of PCA-QS in approximating full data distributions under a probabilistic lens. (see also Appendix \ref{proof:KL})
+Notably, the rate \( O(n^{-1}) \) is faster than the quantile convergence rate of \( O(n^{-1/2}) \), underscoring the strength of PCA-QS in approximating full data distributions under a probabilistic lens.